Assessment literacy is an essential skill for effective teaching. It requires individual teachers to:

 Teachers often report developing assessment skills “on the job”.
 This usually involves elements of trial and error as their assessment demands change or increase.
 It is important for all teachers to engage in ongoing professional reflection on the effectiveness of assessment for students and teachers.

 Assessment literacy is enhanced by engaging in appropriate professional development.
-Information to answer the questions below can be found in earlier modules of the Professional Development on this website.
+Information to answer the questions below can be found in earlier modules of the professional development section of this website.

 Consider these questions relating to assessment literacy: